(This page revised September 21, 2017)

 The “Real Deal”

 In every country that was involved in the war, patriotism sprang up everywhere.
-(In some countries, you were patriotic “or else”; in others, patriotism was the natural outgrowth of the fact that the home front was as much a part of the war as were the young men and women who were off fighting somewhere.)
-Especially in the United States, where the home front was virtually untouched by the ravages of the conflict, manufacturers played on people’s patriotic sentiments to sell their products.
+In some countries, you were patriotic “or else”; in others, patriotism was the natural outgrowth of the fact that the home front was as much a part of the war as were the young men and women who were off fighting somewhere.
+Especially in the United States, where the home front was virtually untouched by the ravages of the conflict, manufacturers played on people’s patriotic sentiments (as noted earlier) to sell their products.
 This type of merchandising affected pens, of course, and it also affected accessories and ephemera related to pens.
 One obvious example was advertising blotters.
-A staple of a world in which the principal writing instrument was the fountain pen, advertising blotters were given away by many businesses, and many companies’ blotters got a wartime makeover.
+A staple of a world in which the principal writing instrument was the fountain pen, advertising blotters were given away by many businesses, and some companies’ blotters got a wartime makeover.
 Shown to the left are several blotters from a series titled “America’s Finest Planes,” produced to promote Bond Bread, a product of the General Baking Company of New York.